dgarridoa/meli-forecast/README.md

 ![](docs/dashboard.png)

+To replicate the results locally, run the `notebooks/forecast_workflow.ipynb` file.

 # Settings

 This project performs distributed forecasting on Spark using [darts](https://github.com/unit8co/darts).
 The project uses Databricks Asset Bundles (dap) to deploy a demand forecasting pipeline as Databricks Workflow.